leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank1.png" alt="Genbank1" width="800"></p>

 In the red rectangle you see a list option which should be on ***Nucleotide***.
 Clicking on the list you can see other repositories offered by NCBI website.
-Here we are going to create a dataset of nucleotide sequences of three protein coding genes, so we chose the ***Nucleotide*** option.
-Remember that these two markers being protein coding genes, allow us to create also ***Amino Acid*** datasets. *Do you know why we stay with nucleotides in this case?
+Here we are going to create a dataset of nucleotide sequences of protein coding genes, so we chose the ***Nucleotide*** option.
+Remember that these markers being protein coding genes, allow us to create also ***Amino Acid*** datasets. *Do you know why we stay with nucleotides in this case?
 Wich option allows you to create an amino acid dataset?*

 Now pick an accession number from the list and hit search.
-You should see something similar to this picture:
+If you like cheetahs (and you choose the first accession number in the list) you should see something similar to this picture:

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank2.png" alt="Genbank2" width="800"></p>